Shane Warne: Twenty20 career (2008–2013)

 Warne was signed as a player for Melbourne Stars in Australia's inaugural Big Bash League (BBL) in November 2011.
 The Stars qualified for the semi-finals of the tournament, in which Warne took seven wickets in eight matches at an economy rate of 6.74 runs conceded per over.

 In 2013, Warne was fined $4500 and banned for one match for using obscene language, making "inappropriate physical contact with a player or official" Marlon Samuels and "showing serious dissent at an umpire's decision" during a BBL match against Melbourne Renegades.
 In July 2013, Warne officially retired from all formats of cricket, confirming he would no longer captain Melbourne Stars in the BBL.

-In July 2014, Warne captained the Rest of the World side in the Bicentenary Celebration match at Lord's.
+In July 2014, Warne captained the Rest of the World team in the Bicentenary Celebration match at Lord's.
 In February 2018, Rajasthan Royals appointed Warne as their team mentor for the IPL 2018.

 Playing style

 Warne is widely considered one of the greatest bowlers in cricket history.
 He revolutionised cricket with his mastery of leg spin, which many cricket followers had come to regard as a dying art due to the difficulty of accurately bowling the deliveries.
 Warne helped overturn the domination of cricket by fast bowling that had prevailed for twenty years before his debut.
 In the early 1970s, Australia's fast bowlers Dennis Lillee and Jeff Thomson dominated cricket.
 From around 1977 until the early 1990s, the West Indies lost only one ill-tempered and controversial Test series with a bowling attack almost exclusively composed of four fast bowlers.
 From the early 1990s, with the West Indies in decline, Waqar Younis and Wasim Akram of Pakistan were becoming the world's most-feared fast-bowling combination.
 In this context, Warne's bowling became significant.
 His dominance, particularly of English and South African batsmen, provided cricket audiences with an alternative skill.

 Warne combined the ability to prodigiously turn the ball, even on unhelpful pitches, with regular accuracy and a variation of deliveries—notable among these is the flipper.
 In the later stages of his career, variation was less evident despite regular press conferences announcing a "new" delivery for each series he participated in.